Music composition is the art of creating music. Composers put together everything from melodies to lyrics to create beautiful pieces.

-The Bachelor of Music (B.Mus.); Major in Composition program offers students a solid grounding in the basics of classical music composition for instruments and voices, with or without electronics.
-This is achieved through lecture courses and tutorials (private composition lessons in the third and fourth years of the program).
-The study of topics related to music theory helps to hone students' compositional technique, while the study of topics related to music history helps to develops students' critical thinking skills.
+You will participate in lecture courses and tutorials, along with private lessons in your final two years.
+The study of topics related to music theory will help to hone your compositional technique, while the study of topics related to music history helps to develops your critical thinking skills.

 The theoretical and practical musical skills you will get out of your degree can be applicable to a range of careers.
 You could work as a full-time composer or opt to work in related areas such as music education and performance.

 - Music instructor